NEW Program at Beyond the Beat

 It might sound forward-looking, but it seems like a necessity at this point.
 I’ve been getting pretty heavily involved in the world of production and Beat Making and had a lot of conversations gauging how other musicians feel about where the industry is at.
 More importantly, what I found with most of my students has been that 60-70% of the music they listen to is very heavily produced electronically.
 That’s just a reflection of the music industry today so it’s pretty key now that kids learn it.

 How is it different from the Production Program?

 You might see the Production Program as a little more geared towards singers and songwriters who’d like to flesh out their original music, working one-on-one with a producer.
-Whereas in Beat Making, the students I’ve been working with are very interested in composing hands on using the DAW software so this gives them an avenue to do that.
+In Beat Making, the students I’ve been working with are very interested in composing hands-on using the DAW software and this gives them an avenue to do that.
 There’s certainly a lot of knowledge that translates from an instrument to the world of beat making, but this is where students take in what they hear and put those layers together to make something unique.

 There must be a lot of state of the art technology.

 The program is running off laptops using ProTools, Reason, Ableton Live, DAWS Programs and we’re also using a program called Maschine as a mainstay, which has integrated hardware that essentially is a midi-controller but also functions as a way of organizing a song.
 It’s been described as a ‘mouse with many buttons.’
 It’s a lot of fun and takes the experience to another level.

 How does the software work; can I make anything?